gammasoft71/xtd/CONTRIBUTING.md

 ## To the contributors

+The [authors file](AUTHORS.md) lists contributors together with contact information.
+If you make a contribution, please add yourself to the list.

 **Your contributions are welcome.**

 * First read [Code of conduct](CODE_OF_CONDUCT.md) and the [design guidelines](docs/design_guidelines.md) to make sure your contribution follows the rules.